Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### The question of intelligence?

 Artificial Intelligence **AI** is the matching or exceeding the intelligence of a human being.
-Things that we often associate with intelligence such as doing math, playing chess, or remembering vast amounts of data already can be done more quickly better than a person can.
+Things that we often associate with intelligence such as doing math, playing chess, or remembering vast amounts of data already can be done more quickly better than a person.

 With **LLMs** and a technology called **diffusion** AI systems can now match or exceed other skills we often associate with intelligence such as: